Houston Texans

 Bob McNair owned the Texans until his death in 2018, after which the majority ownership of the team went to his wife, Janice.
 The McNairs' son, Cal, became operating head of the franchise upon his father's death, and became principal owner when his mother transferred ownership to him in 2024.
-According to an article by Forbes, the Houston Texans are the eleventh richest team in the NFL with a value of $4.7 billion in August 2022.
+According to an article by Forbes, the Houston Texans are the eleventh richest franchise in the NFL with a value of $4.7 billion in August 2022.

 After the Texas Rangers won the 2023 World Series, the Houston Texans became the only big four professional sports franchise currently based in Texas without a championship.

 History

 In 1997, Houston entrepreneur Bob McNair had a failed bid to bring a National Hockey League (NHL) expansion team to the city, and Bud Adams moved the city's NFL team, the Houston Oilers, to Nashville, Tennessee, where they were renamed the Tennessee Titans in 1999.
 In 1996, the Cleveland Browns had controversially moved to become the Baltimore Ravens.
 As part of the settlement between the NFL, the city of Cleveland, and the team owned by Art Modell, the league promised to return football to Cleveland within the next three years.

 In order to even out the franchises to 32, the NFL contemplated adding another expansion franchise.
 As Houston was one of the favorites for the extra franchise, along with Toronto and Los Angeles (the latter of whom had lost the Rams and the Raiders in 1995), McNair then decided to join the football project and founded Houston NFL Holdings with partner Steve Patterson.
 With Houston Livestock Show and Rodeo, they would push for a domed stadium as part of the bid to lure the NFL back to Houston.
 On October 6, 1999, the NFL awarded the 32nd team to Houston at a cost of $700 million.